medcomdk/MedCom-FHIR-Communication/docs/assets/documents/030_Governance-for-Network-Layer.md

 ## 3 Sending MedCom FHIR messages

-Text around sending to both primary and cc destinations.

 Sending MedCom FHIR messages over the VANS Network requires the sending system to handle the following:

+When sending to both primary and cc destinations.

-1. A Sending Ecosystem **MUST**
+1. A Sending Ecosystem **MUST** secure that the MedCom FHIR messages for primary and cc receivers differs on ID's as described in [Governance for MedCom FHIR Messaging](040_Governance4FHIR-Messaging.md)

+## 4 Receiving MedCom FHIR messages

+A Receiving Ecosystem **SHALL** be able to receive MedCom FHIR messages both as "application/fhir+xml" and "application/fhir+json"

+A Receiving Ecosystem **SHALL** be able to handle both primary and cc destinations and routing them to the right application